michaelgatuma/MichaelGatuma/README.md

 ~ $ sudo rm -rf

 ```
-# The key to cair paravel got ate but you will be just fine here :)
+# The keys to cair paravel got ate but you will be just fine here :)

 <p align="center">
     Javascript, PHP, Python, Photoshop, Illustrator Graphics, Wordpress